thepolicylab-projectportals/project-portal-theme/README.md

   - [📁`defaults`](./packages/defaults) is a completely empty Gatsby site which imports the theme and builds successfully, but does nothing else.
 It shows the Gatsby 404 page when you load the site.
 (This is intentional.)
   - [📁`example`](./packages/example) is a site which uses the components and queries from the theme, and should grow to reflect a minimum working site.
   - [📁`gatsby-theme-project-portal`](./packages/gatsby-theme-project-portal) is the theme and incorporates all the shared components, layouts, templates, reused queries, and styling.
 It should be imported into the site as a `theme`.
+  - [📁`project-portal-content-decap`](./packages/project-portal-content-decap) is a plugin for
+    the theme which provides configuration for the [Decap-CMS](https://decapcms.org) and loads data from the JSON files it produces.
   - [📁`storybook`](./packages/storybook) is a component workbench based on [Storybook](storybook.js.org) which displays the components and layout elements.
 - [📄`.prettierrc`](.prettierrc) is a configuration file for the `prettier` JavaScript formatter.